iamharryliu/vigilant-broccoli/notes/cooking/foods/grains.md

 ## Rice

-- 1:1.5 rice to water
+- Water ratio 1:1.5(adjust based on rice)
-- add butter to boiled water to prevent sticking before cooking
+- Before cooking you can add a neutral oil to water to prevent sticking.

 ## Granola Cereal